brandlewco/blumberg-law/content/pages/index.md

       incarceration that, for many people, amounts to an excellent outcome in their criminal case.
-However, if during the probation period you commit any criminal offense or otherwise break the terms of your probation, the jail sentence which had been suspended or deferred can be rapidly imposed, without the benefit of a full trial.
+However, if during the probation period you commit any criminal offense or otherwise break the terms of your probation, the jail sentence which had been suspended or deferred can be imposed, without the benefit of a full trial.
 It is important to be aware of this possibility before you plead guilty to an offense in order to get probation.
 Talk to your attorney about whether a plea or trial is in your best interests.